ivanov/vim-ipython/README.rst

-The big change from previous versions of ``ipy.vim`` is that it no longer requires the old brittle ``ipy_vimserver.py`` instantiation, and since it uses just vim and python, it is platform independent (i.e. should work even on windows, unlike the previous \*nix only solution).
+The big change from previous versions of ``ipy.vim`` is that it no longer requires the old brittle ``ipy_vimserver.py`` instantiation, and since it uses just vim and python, it is platform independent (i.e. works even on windows, unlike the previous \*nix only solution).
 The requirements are IPython 0.11+ with zeromq capabilities, vim compiled with +python.